Prospect Bluff Historic Sites: British Post (1814–15)

 They were preparing to attack Georgia when news arrived of the end of the war.
+With the offensive cancelled, a meeting was held on March 10 resulting in the Treaty of Nicolls' Outpost.
+Nicolls and his men then returned to Prospect Bluff.

-The British paid off the Colonial Marines in April, in the presence of a Spanish army officer, Vicente Sebastián Pintado, seeking to reclaim the fugitives from Spanish Florida, and withdrew most of their force to Bermuda.
+The British paid off the Colonial Marines in April, in the presence of a Spanish army officer, Vicente Sebastián Pintado, seeking to reclaim the fugitives from Spanish Florida, and withdrew most of their force to Bermuda, with Pintado departing with HMS Cydnus, in transit to Pensacola.
 On May 16, 1815, the British evacuated the last of the garrison there.
+At the time of his departure in May 1815, Nicolls promised his allies to return in six months, according to Hawkins.

 Blacks and Native Americans under Nicolls' direction built two forts on the Apalachicola River.
 The larger and more important one was to be on the border of Georgia, at the juncture of the Flint and the Chattahoochee Rivers, in modern Chattahoochee, Florida, and was to serve as the base for a U.S. invasion.
 Time only permitted the construction of a small wooden structure, which Nicolls called Fort Apalachicola, but is today referred to as Nicolls' Outpost.

 The larger one, which actually was built and was intended to be a supply depot for Nicolls' Outpost, did not have a name; it was referred to simply as the British Post.
 It was 15 mi above the river mouth and 60 mi south of Nicolls' Outpost and the border of Georgia.
 The construction of the larger fort was described by Brigadier General Edmund P. Gaines in a letter of May 14, 1816 to Andrew Jackson, who had charged him with destroying the Fort:The ramparts and parapets built of hewn timber filled in with earth, mounting 9 to 12 pieces of Cannon, several of which are very large, with some mortars and Howitzers.
 It has a deep ditch intended to be filled with water, but was dry when seen by my informants, two or three months ago.
 The work is nearly square and extends over near two acres [0.81 ha] of ground, has Comfortable barracks, and large stone houses inside.
 It is rendered inaccessible by land, except a narrow pass up near the margin of the river, by reason of an impenetrable swamp in the rear and extending to the river above.
 The fort was very well provided with ordnance:It included 4 twenty-four-pound cannons, 4 six-pound cannons, beside a field piece and a howitzer.
 In addition there were found 2,500 stands of muskets with accoutrements, 500 carbines and 500 swords ...
 300 quarter-casks of rifle powder and 162 barrels of cannon powder, besides other stores and clothing.

 The area enclosed by the fort was 7 acres; on the eastern corners (those most vulnerable to attack) were bastions with walls 15 feet high and 18 feet thick.